 hunka.mario@gmail.com

 Browsing the web is a common action for most people nowadays.
-People access web content via web browsers – Google Chrome, Mozilla Firefox, Opera, Safari etc. – everybody can choose the most suitable means to browse the web.
+People access web content via web browsers – Google Chrome, Mozilla Firefox, Opera, Safari, etc. – everybody can choose the most suitable means to browse the web.
 Mostly, the difference between web browsers is only in its interface and not the provided functionality.
 Regarding the basic functionality, according to [1], it has not changed for 19 years.
 Mainly, its navigation mechanisms – hyperlinks, back/forward button, URL address, bookmarks and history.
 However, there was one added functionality and it is browsing the web by tabs.

 Tabbed browsing provides possibility of parallel browsing the web.
 Shortly, it means that users can work on several tasks at the same time.
 Considering the fact that time spent on the web is increasing [2] and its becoming more complex activity, users are expecting improvements that will ease their interaction with web browser.
 Complexity of the parallel browsing is supported by [3] where they analyze the time spent with 2/4/6/8 tabs opened at the same time.